lthemis/lthemis/README.md

 I'm a full-stack Javascript software developer focused on the front-end, driven by curiosity and desire to build usefull and eye-catching products.

-I enjoy learning about dechnology and it's applications in the real life.
-In my carrer so far, I have focused on intersection between technology and finance working at Zalando, EY and PwC where I analyzed data in SQL/Excel, led project teams and closely cooperated with clients from across Europe.
+I enjoy learning about technology and it's applications in the real life.
+In my carrer so far, I have focused on intersection between technology and finance.
+I worked at Zalando, EY and PwC where I analyzed data and presented data (SQL, Excel, Tableau), led project teams, coached colleagues and closely cooperated with clients from across Europe.

 I am currently planning a new project with GraphQL, Nest and Next.js as well as further expand on React and TypeScript.